-Let your mind wander and pretend that you are on a mental vacation.
+Let your mind wander and pretend that you are on a vacation- a mental vacation.
 When you're ready, open your eyes and return home.
-You can practice this strategy anytime without packing a suitcase.
+You can do this anytime without packing a suitcase.
 Meditating for just a few minutes a day helps you feel balanced, focused, and in control.